-7. Prepare Your Equipment
+10. Prepare Your Equipment

 In addition to procedures, you should also have all of your supplies in order.
-This will mean extra leashes, collars, harnesses, doggie waste bags, treats, and toys.
-You will want to have a few varieties of treats on hand at all times that can accommodate different dietary restrictions, as well as different types of collars like Gentle Leaders and front clip harnesses for dogs that are stronger and pull more.
+This will mean bringing extra leashes, collars, harnesses, doggie waste bags, treats, and toys.
+You will want to have a few varieties of treats on hand at all times that can accommodate different dietary restrictions, as well as different types of collars, such as Gentle Leaders and front clip harnesses, for dogs that are stronger and pull more.

-8. Decide on Pricing and Payments
+11. Decide on Pricing and Payments

 To price your services, look at what other pet sitters in your area are charging to get an idea of what the going rate is.
 Pricing for pet sitting can vary widely across the country, so you want to make sure that you are choosing prices that your local market can bear.
 For example:

-- Some sitters charge a set price per visit whereas others charge by the hour.
+- Some sitters charge a set price per visit, whereas others charge by the hour.

 - You can also create packages where clients get a discount if they buy a certain number of sessions.